MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerscansource.md

 The default source.

 ### -field Flatbed:1
-A Flatbed scan source.
+A flatbed scan source.

 ### -field Feeder:2
-A Feeder scan source.
+A feeder scan source.

 ### -field AutoConfigured:3
 The scan source is automatically configured.